-Looking at my Gantt chart, although there is a visible gap between the work done so far and the resuming work, it could be a little clearer that there is a period of non-work suspension here.
+On my Gantt chart, there is a visible gap between the work done so far and the resuming work.
+However, it could be a little cleaner that there is a period of non-work suspension here.

 Using Necked Gantt Chart Bars

-In order to differentiate the work time from the non-work time in the Gantt chart, I’ll need to adjust the bars, which I can do by right clicking on the Gantt chart and selecting Bars.
+In order to differentiate the work time from the non-work time in the Gantt chart, I’ll need to adjust the bars.
+I can do this by right clicking on the Gantt chart and selecting Bars.

 I’ll do the same for the Critical Remaining Work bar and then press OK to apply these bars to the Gantt chart.